 Four years later, De La Soul initiated what promised to be a three-album series with the release of Art Official Intelligence: Mosaic Thump; though reviews were mixed, it was greeted warmly by record buyers, debuting in the Top Ten.
 The second title in the series, AOI: Bionix, even featured a video hit with "Baby Phat," but Tommy Boy and the trio decided to end their relationship soon after.
 De La Soul subsequently signed their AOI label to Sanctuary Urban (run by Beyoncé's father, Mathew Knowles) and released The Grind Date in October 2004.
 Two years later the group issued Impossible Mission: TV Series, Pt.
 1, a collection of new and previously unreleased material.

 The group then went on hiatus with only the splinter release De La Soul's Plug 1 & Plug 2 Presents...First Serve released in 2012.
-A year later the group created a free download of all their early albums and packaged the set as You're Welcome.
-A crowd-funding campaign for a new album was launched in 2015, and after successful funding, the LP And the Anonymous Nobody was released on Rough Trade in 2016.
-The album featured the single "Pain" with Snoop Dogg, along with a guest list that included Usher, David Byrne, 2 Chainz, and Damon Albarn. ~ Stephen Thomas Erlewine
+A year later, the group created a free download of all their early albums and packaged the set as You're Welcome, though it wasn't available for long thanks to the legal efforts of their former label, Warner Bros.
+A crowd-funding campaign for a new album was launched in 2015, and after successful funding, the LP And the Anonymous Nobody was self-released in August of 2016.
+The nearly sample-free album featured the trio's live band and assorted friends playing live instruments, along with a guest list that included Usher, David Byrne, 2 Chainz, and Damon Albarn, among many others. ~ Stephen Thomas Erlewine

 Track List: The Impossible: Mission Tv Series Pt.
 1 (Explicit)

 Track List: Shopping Bags (She Got From You)

 Track List: Timeless: The Singles Collection